jfallmann/diffTF_Fork/docs/chapter2.rst

 Details
   If set to true, RNA-Seq counts as specified in the :ref:`parameter_RNASeqCounts` will be used to classify each TF into either “activator”, “repressor”, “unknown”, or “not-expressed” for the final circular visualization and the summary table.

-  .. note:: Note that RNA-Seq integration is only included in the very last step of the pipeline, so it can also be easily integrated later.
+  .. note::RNA-Seq integration is only included in the very last step of the pipeline, so it can also be easily integrated later.

 SECTION ``samples``